*Redis on ARM

 There is nothing special in the process.
 The only difference is that by default, Redis uses the libc allocator instead of defaulting to Jemalloc as it does in other Linux based environments.
 This is because we believe that for the small use cases inside embedded devices, memory fragmentation is unlikely to be a problem.
 Moreover Jemalloc on ARM may not be as tested as the libc allocator.

 Performance testing of Redis was performed in the Raspberry Pi 3 and in the original model B Pi.
 The difference between the two Pis in terms of delivered performance is quite big.
 The benchmarks were performed via the loopback interface, since most use cases will probably use Redis from within the device and not via the network.
+The following numbers were obtained using Redis 4.

 Raspberry Pi 3: